 Don’t cut in front of anyone, even if you are permitted by another inmate, because the people behind them may not feel the same way.

 Unwritten Rule #6, Knock before you enter.

 And if the window is covered, stay clear.
-A covered window means that something personal is going on: taking a poop, or something sexual.
-The last thing you want to do is walk into that.
+A covered window means something personal is going on: taking a poop or something sexual, and the last thing you want to do is walk into that.

 Unwritten Rule #7, Practice good hygiene.

-It’s one thing I will not put up with.
-If you don’t regularly wash after work or after a workout and wash your hands after using the restroom, then be prepared to be confronted within the first couple of days in prison.
+If you don’t regularly wash after work or after a workout and wash your hands after using the restroom, be prepared to be confronted within the first couple of days in prison.

 Unwritten Rule #8, If you didn’t put it there, don’t touch it.

 Another leading reason for an altercation in prison is moving somebody’s stuff.
-This goes for food items, magazines, and books, artwork, laundry…anything.
-If you didn’t put it there, leave it alone.
-This will cause you frustration at different times throughout your prison stay, but it’s always better than getting in a fight over something so simple.
+This goes for food items, magazines, books, artwork, or laundry.

 You have to pick your battles in prison, and it’s usually just easier to find another washer or place to sit.